pydatadelhi/PyData_Mobile_App/README.md

 - https://kivy.org/docs/api-kivy.modules.screen.html

 ## To change images in app
-   - Paste/change the image in BlockchainDevs/tools/theming
+   - Paste/change the image in PyDataDelhi/tools/theming
-   - Change your directory to BlockchainDevs-Mobile-App
+   - Change your directory to PyDataDelhi-Mobile-App
    - Run command ``make theming``

 This command will aggregate all the png images in your file to one atlas